EKarton/On-Transit-App/README.md

 # On Transit App

 ### Description
-Always having trouble finding when your next stop will be?
-Do you want to be notified  when your stop is nearby?
-Are you tired of typing which bus / train you are on to get the information you need?
+Do you often miss your bus / train stop because you are sleeping or working during your commute?
+Are you frusterated in finding when and where your stop will take place during your commute?
+Do you want to be notified when your stop is coming?

-The On Transit app is the solution for you.
-Equipped with fast path detection algorithms, it predicts which train / bus you are taking based on your GPS location and time.
-Moreover, it automatically determines when your next stop (or future stops) will be and can notify you if your stop is nearby!
+The On Transit app may be the solution for you.
+Equipped with fast trip detection algorithms and scalable microservices, it predicts which train / bus you are taking based on your GPS location and time.
+Moreover, you can create alarms for your bus / train stop, and notify you if your stop is approaching!

 The On Transit project is a full stack software development project.
-It is comprised of several microservices, a Mongo DB database, a data aggregator, and an Android application.
+It is comprised of several microservices, a Mongo DB database, a data collector, a React web app, and an Android app.

 ### Table of Contents
 - Overview